BROOKVILLE, Ohio (WDTN) – Brookville Local Schools will start the school year on time despite extensive tornado damage.

 “There have been some long days, some extended hours, some night time work that has had to take place,” Hopkins said.

-Hopkins said there’s been an outpouring of support for teachers and students who might have lost their school supplies as a result of the Memorial Day tornadoes.Grab the FREE WDTN News App for iPhone or Android.
+Hopkins said there’s been an outpouring of support for teachers and students who might have lost their school supplies as a result of the Memorial Day tornadoes.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.